AndReGeist/gp_squared/README.md

 *global_functions.py :* Contains functions that are frequently used in all scripts, e.g. RMSE compuyation.

 *main_multioutput.py :* Optimization of GPy-GP models and our GP2 models.
-This script is used to compute the GP hyperparameters used in *Table 1* via L-BFGS and maximum likelihood estimation.
+This script is used to compute the GP hyperparameters used in *Table 1* via L-BFGS-b and maximum likelihood estimation.

-*main_predict.py :*  Compute GPy-GP models and our GP2 models posterior mean and variance.
+*main_predict.py :*  Compute GPy-GP models and our GP^2 model's posterior mean and variance.
 This script is used to compute the GPs' predictions and their RMSE/constraint error depicted in *Table 1*.

 *main_comparison.py :* Take precomputed model hyperparameters and compute and save predictions for different randomly